abdallahyoussriU3/PhoneBookSystem/README.md

 ## Notes
 - Ensure PostgreSQL is running and accessible.
 - Modify API base URL in the Angular project (`environment.ts`) if needed.

-## Contact
-For any questions, feel free to reach out.

----

-This README is designed to be professional and informative for HR review.
-Let me know if you need any modifications! 🚀